AXErunners/sentinel/README.md

 [![Build Status](https://travis-ci.org/AXErunners/sentinel.svg?branch=master)](https://travis-ci.org/AXErunners/sentinel)

-Sentinel is an autonomous agent for persisting, processing and automating Axe governance objects and tasks, and for expanded functions in the upcoming Axe V13 release (Evolution).
+Sentinel is an autonomous agent for persisting, processing and automating AXE governance objects and tasks, and for expanded functions in the upcoming AXE 1.1.6

-Sentinel is implemented as a Python application that binds to a local version 12 axed instance on each Axe Masternode.
+Sentinel is implemented as a Python application that binds to a local version 1.1 axed instance on each AXE Masternode.

 This guide covers installing Sentinel onto an existing Masternode in Ubuntu 14.04 / 16.04.